kelechi-c/riffgen/README.md

 ## riffgen [wip]

 A tiny generative model for music.
-Inspired by OpenAI Jukebox also a half implementation of the paper :)

 #### architecture
-Autoregresssive model, consisting of a VQVAE(snac for tokenization) and Sparse Transformer.
+currently experimenting both DiTs(used in Stabiltiy AI's Stable Audio) and Transformers/SLMs(used in Meta's MusicGen)